CurrentMM partners

 what we do

-Spanish-language radio relationships, terrestrial and digital
+Radio relationships, terrestrial and digital

-Social media strategy for bicultural audiences
+Social media strategy for faith-based and multicultural audiences

-Film and content LATAM distribution introductions
+Film and content distribution introductions

-Corporate and nonprofit Hispanic market campaigns
+Corporate and nonprofit audience campaigns

-We do not hand you a report and disappear.
 We make the calls.
 We make the introductions.
 We sit in the room.

 Proof of concept